 What & why?
-Current Policy Proposed Policy 145 because the units will already have passed Vacant Units with No Attached RTA inspection.
-For prequalifying unit inspections, to inspect one-bedroom units and small assumption that no children under will reside in the unit. aller with the For prequalifying unit inspections of or more bedrooms, the PHA will instant with the assumption that a child unsix may reside in the unit. pect the unit Prequalifying unit inspections cann households that are required to use unit as sleeping areas prior to the cinspection. portions of the Vacant Units with an Attached RTA Prequalifying unit inspections will be vacant units for which an RTA has been unable to be approved business days of submission. een submitted Households may utilize a pre-qualif if intending to use portions of the uarea.
-Occupied Units with an Attached R TA Prequalifying unit inspections will be occupied units for which an RTA has submitted but has been unable to be within 5 business days of submissions. s been e approved If the RTA is not approved for an or prequalifying unit inspection will be Households may utilize a pre-qualif if intending to use portions of the uarea.
-Occupied Units without an Attached not complete a prequalifying inspec
+Current Policy Proposed Policy 145 because the units will already have passed Vacant Units with No Attached R1 TA inspection.
+For prequalifying unit inspections inspect one-bedroom units and sm assumption that no children unde will reside in the unit. naller with the For prequalifying unit inspections or more bedrooms, the PHA will ir with the assumption that a child u six may reside in the unit. nspect the unit Prequalifying unit inspections can households that are required to us unit as sleeping areas prior to the inspection. se portions of the Vacant Units with an Attached RT A Prequalifying unit inspections will vacant units for which an RTA has but has been unable to be approve business days of submission. been submitted Households may utilize a pre-qual if intending to use portions of the area.
+Occupied Units with an Attached R TA Prequalifying unit inspections will occupied units for which an RTA h submitted but has been unable to within 5 business days of submiss as been be approved If the RTA is not approved for an oprequalifying unit inspection will Households may utilize a pre-qual if intending to use portions of the area.
+Occupied Units without an Attach not complete a prequalifying insp